WilhelmOks/HexColor/README.md

 ### Swift Package Manager

-This library is a Swift Module and can be used as a dependency in the `Package.swift` file:
+This library is a Swift Module and can be used as a dependency in a `Package.swift` file:

 ```
 .package(url: "https://github.com/WilhelmOks/HexColor.git", from: "1.0.1")